brilyuhns/brilyuhns.github.io/index.md

 - Engineering leader with 14 years of software industry experience, growing from individual contributor to Head of Product & Engineering.
 - Over the past 7+ years, focused on building and scaling regulated, integration-heavy platforms.
+- Fintech professional with direct exposure to blockchain-based asset tokenisation and digital custody.
 - Currently working as Head of Engineering at a fintech organisation supporting multiple applications across 4 regulated products.
 - Proven track record of leading cross-functional teams, driving strategic initiatives, and shaping high-performing engineering cultures.
 - Skilled at stakeholder alignment, team development, and enhancing operational efficiency across distributed teams.